DanielTSimpson/bldc-to-pyfemm/README.md

 # bldc-to-pyfemm
-A script to interface a DXF of a partial BLDC motor profile into FEMM using pyfemm
+A script to interface a DXF of a partial BLDC motor profile into FEMM using pyfemm.
+Current scope is to get the torque from a rotor given a set of instantaneous phase currents.